informalsystems/quint/tutorials/lesson4-sets/sets.md

 is not.

-How to find, whether a pair from `availableUnorderedPairs` involves a coin from `someCoins`.
+How to find, whether a pair from `availableUnorderedPairs` involves a coin from `someCoins`?
 For example, assume that we have an unordered pair `Set("ATOM", "EVMOS")` and a set `someCoinsExample` that is defined as `Set("ATOM", "ETH", "USDT")`.
 Since `Set("ATOM", "EVMOS")` is a two-element set, it's easy: We compute the intersection of `Set("ATOM", "EVMOS")` and `someCoinsExample`.
-If the pair involves a coin from `somsomeCoinsExampleeCoins`, such an intersection should contain exactly one coin.
+If the pair involves a coin from `someCoinsExample`, such an intersection should contain exactly one coin.
 Let's check that: